lambdacogito/lambdacogito.github.io/_includes/about/en.md

 unification of multi-paradigm data representations.
 These features lay in the core of a successful data-lake warehouse.
-When I realized that it was hard to fulfill my experimental thoughts on a commercial product with a heavy tech debt, the [HadronMind community](https://github.com/hadronmind) was constructed to do these proof of concepts (PoC).
+When I realized that it was hard to fulfill my experimental thoughts on a commercial product with a heavy tech debt, the [LambdaCogito community](https://github.com/lambdacogito) was constructed to do these proof of concepts (PoC).

 With nearly seven years of industrial experience, I have learned a bunch of